emicklei/gi/docs/DESIGN.md

 - stdtypes is now a two-stage map => make it one big map

 ## potential blockers
-- reflect structs can only have exposed fields. for that reason Instance was created but the SDK is not aware of this.
-For example, fmt.Println might not work correctly with Instance values.
+- reflect structs can only have exposed fields. for that reason StructValues was created but the SDK is not aware of this.
+For example, fmt.Println might not work correctly with StructValues.
 - stepping happens per go-routine; what to do with the others when controlling one of them?

 ## external pkg